cu2/aldebaran/docs/overview.md

 The Device Controller contains 16 IOPorts each capable of communicating with a separate device (via HTTP).
 The Device Controller handles the slow "physical" (i.e. network) connection to the devices.
 The IOPorts work fast: they respond to requests from the CPU (`IN` and `OUT` instructions) immediately.

 When a new device is connected, first it's registered with an IOPort and into the so called Device Registry.
-The Device Registry is a part of the RAM.
+The Device Registry can be read via the Virtual RAM.
 For each IOPort it has 4 bytes:

 - 1 byte Device Type (00 if no device is registered)
 - 3 bytes Device ID (000000 if no device is registered)

-Another part of the RAM is the Device Status Table.
-For each IOPort it has 1 byte that is the status of the last `OUT` instruction.
-0 if it was successful, 1 otherwise.

 ### Timer